-- 1. Accessory uses are those either owned or operated by an institution, or an independent accessory use.
+- Accessory uses are those either owned or operated by an institution, or an independent accessory use.
 Any such accessory use shall be approved as part of a district plan or project plan; and - 2.
-The following accessory uses are permitted but not limited to the following, provided such facilities are owned, maintained, and/or controlled by the institution with which the uses are associated: - i.
-Residential ii.
+The following accessory uses are permitted but not limited to the following, provided such facilities are owned, maintained, and/or controlled by the institution with which the uses are associated:

+i.
+Residential

+Dormitories; housing for faculty, staff, and/or students; chapter houses; multi-unit dwellings; single-unit dwellings; rectories, convents and parsonages; and hotels; and ii.
 Other Uses

-Dormitories; housing for faculty, staff, and/or students; chapter houses; multi-unit dwellings; single-unit dwellings; rectories, convents and parsonages; and hotels; and